MetOffice/lfric_apps/documentation/source/getting_started/guide.rst

 Guide to the documentation
 --------------------------
-The LFRic Apps documentation is split into a number of main sections, this :ref:`Getting Started <getting_started_index>` section contains information on the dependencies required to run any of the LFRic based applications including those found in LFRic Core.
+The LFRic Apps documentation is split into a number of main sections.
+This is the :ref:`Getting Started <getting_started_index>` section which contains information on the dependencies required to run any of the LFRic based applications including those found in LFRic Core.
 The :ref:`User Guide <user_guide_index>` details for users of applications.
 The :ref:`Developer Guide <developer_guide_index>`
 contains guidance for those doing development of the applications themselves.